 Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact VII.
-GEOLOGY AND SOILS - Would the project: a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
-Rupture of a known earthquake fault, as delineated on the most recent Alquist- Priolo Earthquake Fault Zoning Map Issued by the State Geologist for the area or based on other substantial evidence of a known fault?
+GEOLOGY AND SOILS - Would the project: a) Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: Rupture of a known earthquake fault, as delineated on the most recent Alquist- Priolo Earthquake Fault Zoning Map Issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42. ii.
-Strong seismic ground shaking? $\boxtimes$ iii.
-Seismic-related ground failure, including liquefaction? $\square$ iv.
-Landslides? $\bowtie$ b) Result in substantial soil erosion or the loss of topsoil? $\bowtie$ c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off site landslide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? $\boxtimes$ e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
-SU BSTANTIATION: (Check ] if project is lo District): San Bernardino Project Materials; Califor County Countywide Plan; Sub omitted a) i) Less than Significant Impact.
-The project site is not located within an Alquist-Priolo Special Studies zone, an official earthquake fault zone or within a quarter of a mile of a mapped fault however, all of Southern California is subject to major earthquake activity.
+Strong seismic ground shaking? iii.
+Seismic-related ground failure, including liquefaction? iv.
+Landslides? \boxtimes b) Result in substantial soil erosion or the loss of topsoil? \boxtimes c) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on or off site landslide, lateral spreading, subsidence, liquefaction or collapse? d) Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? e) Have soils incapable of adequately supporting the use of septic tanks or alternative wastewater disposal systems where sewers are not available for the disposal of wastewater?
+SUBSTANTIATION: (Check if project is located in the Geologic Hazards Overlay District): San Bernardino County Countywide Plan; Submitted Project Materials; California Building Code; Public Resources Code; Geotechnical Investigation report, Noorzay Geotechnical Services, Inc.

+a) i) Less than Significant Impact.
+The project site is not located within an official earthquake fault zone or within a quarter of a mile of a mapped fault.
+However, all of

+Southern California is subject to major earthquake activity.
 In terms of proximity to an active fault the impact can be considered less than significant.